![]() | |

 The Goshen, Massachusetts, town hall.
 John James is your 5G grandfather |

-- Immigrants are highlighted.
+- Immigrants to the Americas are highlighted.
 Men who fought in the American Revolution are marked with (AR).

 - The General Court is the colony's legislature, similar to a state legislature today.
 You'll see that many of your ancestors served as representatives to, and leaders within, the General Court.
 I saw it so often, in fact, that I did not even always include it in the individual profiles.